Investor Experiences and Financial Market Dynamics: Introduction

+Much of the evidence on experience effects pertains directly to stated beliefs, e.\,g., beliefs about future stock returns (in the UBS/Gallup data), about future inflation (in the Michigan Survey of Consumers), or about the outlook for durable consumption (also in the MSC).\footnote{ Cf. \citeN{Malmendier_Nagel2008}, \citeN{Malmendier_Nagel2013}, \citeN{Malmendier_Shen2015}.} A key difference relative to over-extrapolation and related approaches is that experience-based learning generates cohort-specific differences in beliefs and in their updating after a common shock.
+While more evidence on the exact process of household-level learning is needed (see the discussions in \citeN{Campbell2008} and \citeN{AgarwalDriscollGabaixLaibson2013}), the over-weighing of personal experiences appears to be a pervasive and robust psychological phenomenon affecting belief formation, which is related to availability bias as first put forward by \citeN{TverskyKahneman1974}, as well as the extensive evidence on the different effects of description versus experience.\footnote{See, for example, \citeN{weber1993determinants}, \citeN{Hertwigetal2004}, and \citeN{simonsohn2008tree}.}

+This growing empirical literature on experience effects and its strong psychological underpinning raise the question whether experience-based learning and the implied dynamic cross-cohort differences have the potential to explain aggregate dynamics.
+For example, which generations invest in the stock market and how much?
+What are the dynamics of stock market investment?
+How will the market react to a macro-shock?

+Our paper develops an equilibrium model of asset markets that formalizes experience-based learning and the resulting belief heterogeneity across investors.
+The model clarifies the channels through which past realizations affect future market outcomes by pinning down the effect on investors' own belief formation and the interaction with other generations' belief formation.
+We derive the aggregate implications of learning from experience and the implied cross-sectional differences in investor behavior.
+To our knowledge, this model is the first to tease out the tension between experience effects and recency bias, including the stronger reactions of the young than the old to a given macro shock.
+It aims to provide a guide for testing to what extent experience-based learning can enhance our understanding of market dynamics and of the long-term effect of demographic changes.

-We develop a stylized overlapping generations (OLG) general equilibrium model in which agents form their beliefs by overweighting their own experiences.
-Investors have CARA preferences and live for a finite number of periods.
-During their lifetimes, they choose portfolios of a risky and a risk-free security to maximize their per-period payoffs.
-The risky asset is in unit net supply and pays random dividends every period.
-The risk-less asset is in infinitely elastic supply and pays a fixed return.
-Investors do not know the true mean of the distribution of dividends, but they learn about it by observing the history of dividends.
+The key model features are as follows.
+We consider a stylized overlapping generations (OLG) equilibrium model.
+Agents have CARA preferences and live for a finite number of periods.\footnote{The use of CARA preferences with Normal shocks allows us to keep our theoretical analysis tractable, and is widely used in finance for this reason (see \citeN{Vives2008}).} During their lifetimes, they choose portfolios of a risky and a risk-free security.
+We assume that agents maximize their per-period payoffs, i.\,e., are myopic.\footnote{Myopic agents omit the correlation between their next-period payoff and their continuation value function.
+This yields behavior that is analogous to the commonly used assumption of short-term traders (see \citeN{Vives2008}).
+In a previous version of the paper, available on \href{url}{https://arxiv.org/pdf/1612.09553.pdf}, we show that, when the myopia assumption is removed, the first-order effects of experience-based learning are identical to those derived for myopic agents.} The risky asset is in unit net supply and pays a random dividend every period.
+The risk-free asset is in infinitely elastic supply and pays a fixed return.
+Investors do not know the true mean of dividends, but learn about it by observing the history of dividends.